alexhosp/alexhosp/README.md

 ### 🤙 What I'm Up to:

-- 🔭 I’m currently working on my AI agent web app.
+- 🔭 I’m currently working on my AI agent data cleaning app.
 - 🎓 I’m currently learning data science and Google Cloud data analytics.
 - 👭 I’m looking to collaborate on open-source Python and JavaScript projects, especially libraries that save time, simplify workflows, and make data more accessible.
 - 🤔 I’m looking for help with advanced LangChain and Pytorch concepts.